Homework 10 Solutions

 The names of dogs with parents of the same height should appear together in any

 order.
-For example, barack
+For example, bella

-and clinton
+and charlie

 should both appear at the end, but